 Everyone learns more effectively in a respectful, safe, and equitable learning environment free from discrimination or harassment.
 I invite you to work with me to create a classroom space that fosters and promotes values of human dignity, equity, non-discrimination and respect for diversity.
 These values and practices are in accord with the StFX Discrimination and Harassment Policy which can be found at (https://www2.mystfx.ca/equity/policies).
 Please feel free to discuss with me any questions or concerns you have about equity in our classroom or in the StFX community.
-If I cannot answer your questions or help you address your concerns, I encourage you to talk to the Chair/Coordinator of the Department/Program or the Human Rights and Equity Advisor.
+If I cannot answer your questions or help you address your concerns, I encourage you to talk to the Chair of our Department, or the Human Rights and Equity Advisor (Megan Fogarty, mfogarty@stfx.ca).